-Dr. Callstrom is involved in several areas of research centered on interventional oncology.
-The first involves the use of percutaneous ablation methods for treating cancer in the liver, kidney, bone, lung and soft tissue.
-As part of this effort, we have conducted several clinical trials to evaluate the effectiveness of both radiofrequency ablation and cryoablation for palliation of painful metastases involving bone.
-Three ongoing trials will (1) determine whether cryoablation is beneficial for the treatment of focal painful metastatic disease for patients that have failed conventional therapies, (2) compare the effectiveness of cryoablation with radiation therapy for patients that present with painful metastases, and (3) determine the effectiveness of both radiofrequency ablation and cryoablation for stimulation of a systemic immunological response to metastatic melanoma.
+- Percutaneous ablation.
+A significant area of focus involves the use of percutaneous ablation methods for treating cancer in the liver, kidney, bone, lung and soft tissue.
+As part of this effort, Dr. Callstrom's research team has conducted several clinical trials to evaluate the effectiveness of both radiofrequency ablation and cryoablation for palliation of painful metastases involving bone.
+Three ongoing trials will determine whether cryoablation is beneficial for the treatment of focal painful metastatic disease for patients that have failed conventional therapies, compare the effectiveness of cryoablation with radiation therapy for patients that present with painful metastases, and determine the effectiveness of both radiofrequency ablation and cryoablation for stimulation of a systemic immunological response to metastatic melanoma.